 Marty enlisted in the United States Coast Guard in 1987.
 During 27 years of active-duty and reserve service, he earned 4 promotions, Search & Rescue boat crew certifications and Maritime Law Enforcement Instructor certifications.

-At Tactical Law Enforcement Team South; he was a Spanish Linguist, Boarding Officer, Deployable Team leader (Law Enforcement Detachments) and IonScan Operator for:
+At Tactical Law Enforcement Team South; he was a Spanish Linguist, Boarding Officer, Deployable Team leader for Law Enforcement Detachments (LEDETs) and IonScan Operator for:

-His Service includes:
+His Community Service includes:

 Sometime about 1998, students started calling him "Uncle Marty" and the name stuck at both agencies.
 He founded UNCLE MARTY'S TRAINING & CONSULTING in July 2020 to keep sharing knowledge with other cops.
 So they can keep their communities SAFE.
 So they can MITIGATE their agency's liability during honorable careers.
 And- quite frankly- because funerals suck!